Research

 Methodological Stance

 We treat evidence as atomic.
 This means decomposing research into discrete units—Datoms—that capture population, measure, setting, and result.
-We do not aggregate via averaging; we represent structure via bipolar bonds (Supports/Contradicts).
+Rather than collapsing findings into a single summary statistic, we preserve the directional structure of evidence so that agreement and conflict remain visible.

 Active Research Threads